Charminbear/QueryStringConverter/readme.md

-##THIS IS A WORK IN PROGRESS CONCEPT AS WELL AS APP
-I got the idea for this while developing my first real RESTful API and not being able to find an easy Library for handling and converting QueryStrings.
-So I decided to put this as a side-project.
-As im also diving into the awesome world of TDD, im doing my best to develop this whole Library in TDD Style.
-This of course also means that im prefering a more agile development - so the API and especially the given Names described below are most likely to change a lot.
-I put it there to have some basic requirements and an Idea of what I actaully have to test and then develop.

-Im always open for Input, so feel free to leave an Issue!

-#QueryStringConverter (working name)
+#QueryStringConverter

 Helping you to easily convert Querystrings from a **REST**ful URI into whatever format you need, for example a valid query-object for the awesome **sequelize** library!
 The idea is to have a very simple and dynamic abstract layer between your requests and your Controllers and/or DB-Calls.
 Yay - Separation of Concerns!

+##EXAMPLE
+tbd

 ##API
 **QueryStringConverterFactory**
-The QueryStringConverterFactory is what you get when you require('QSConverter') inside your app.
+The QueryStringConverterFactory is what you get when you require('QueryStringConverter') inside your app.
+It has the following methods:

-* createInstance(options) - create a new QueryStringConverter, options can be:
+* createInstance({String} name, [{Object} options]) - create a new QueryStringConverter with a string-based nam.
+Possible Options are:
     * silentErrors {boolean} - if set to true, no errors will be thrown, invalid keys or values are ignored
     * adapter {String} - specify the adapter to be used by this instance (defaults to 'sequelize')
-    * customAdapterElements {Map} - Map of custom adapter-elements to be used
+    * ~customAdapterElements {Map} - Map of custom adapter-elements to be used~
+* getInstance(name) - receive a previously created adapter by the given name.
-* ~~registerAdapter(name, adapter) - Add a new adapter which can then be used within the adapter-option passed to createInstance identified by the name~~ *NOT YET IMPLEMENTED*
+* ~registerAdapter(name, adapter) - Add a new adapter which can then be used within the adapter-option passed to createInstance identified by the name~ *NOT YET IMPLEMENTED*
-* setDefaultOptions(options) - takes in the same Options as the *createInstance* Methods.
-All further calls to **createInstance** will use those options to create an instance.
+* ~setDefaultOptions(options) - takes in the same Options as the *createInstance* Methods.
+All further calls to **createInstance** will use those options to create an instance.~

 **Adapter**
-An adapter is basically an key-value store where the key is a QueryParameterKey, the value is a AdapterElement.
+An adapter is basically a key-value store where the key is a QueryParameterKey, the value is an AdapterElement.

 **AdapterElement**
-The Adapter-Element has up to 3 properties:
+The Adapter-Element needs 3 properties:

 * key {String} - This is the key used within the result-object of the converter
 * convertQueryValue {function(queryParameterValue)} - the actual conversion function for this AdapterElement.
 The value